zain/django-orm-extensions/doc/source/index.rst

 My main motivation in creating this project is to see to unify several "plugins" in one package, so it can be used independently if you want one or more of them.

-I certainly do not want to take all the credit, because not all the work I have done, however if you'll take care of having a single integrated package with a stable api and covers the most popular databases: postgresql, mysql and sqlite3.
+I certainly do not want to take all the credit, because not all the work i have done, however if you'll take care of having a single integrated package with a stable api and covers the most popular databases: postgresql, mysql and sqlite3.